bunkerity/bunkerweb/docs/integrations.md

     driver: overlay
     attachable: true
     name: services-net
+# And the volumes too
+volumes:
+  cache-vol:
+  certs-vol:
 ```

 Check the logs of both autoconf and bunkerized-nginx services to see if everything is working as expected.